smaclell/smaclell.github.io/_posts/2015-09-18-parameterized-tests-made-simple.md

 ## Complete Cases

-The first set of attributes, ``TestCase`` and ``TestCaseSource``, define entire test cases and the values for all parameters.
-You can think of them like rows in a table containing values for each parameter.
-The method will call the test method one case at a time with the values provided.
+The first set of attributes, ``TestCase`` and ``TestCaseSource``, define complete test cases.
+You can think of them like rows in a table containing values for each of the test's parameters.
+The test framework will call the test method one test case at a time with all the test case's parameter values.

-Both attributes apply to the test method itself. ``TestCase`` directly contains values for its test case(s) whereas ``TestSource`` refers to another method/type which will supply values.
+Both attributes apply to the test method itself. ``TestCase`` directly contains values for its test case(s) whereas ``TestSource`` refers to another method/type which will supply the values.
 I will explain the difference more below.

 ### TestCase Attribute